X

 A Natural Approach to Pest Control: Identify the Bugs in Your Garden

-The first step in utilizing beneficial insects and bugs as pest control is learning to identify the good bugs from the bad.
+The first step in utilizing beneficial insects and bugs as organic pest control is learning to identify the good bugs from the bad.
 In gardening, insects are a natural part of the ecosystem.
 While some can harm your garden, many are beneficial and vital to maintaining a healthy balance.

 Praying mantis on feverfew